flicstar/flicstar.github.io/_posts/2022-05-05-editing-open-source.md

 The open source projects I've been involved with have all been global, with English as the preferred language.
 That means working with many people who are non-native English writers.

-This requires sensitivity.

-Fixing quotes.
-Language conventions (German quotation marks, currency styling.)
-Need a style guide.
-US English.
-Figurative language.
-Be careful of feelings, region-specificity.
-“Some cultures” US like to sandwich feedback.
-Germans are more to the point.
-That’s why editing codes are good.
-As well as the positivity pass - link to these
+Obviously, editing for global communities requires sensitivity to cultural difference.
+My job as an editor is about thinking globally emdash having a broad awareness of what is region-specific and might not convey meaning across borders.
+This could be word choice, figures of speech, language conventions, currency punctuation, and hemispherical bias.
+I don't always know all the answers, but I do know enough to flag things that might not work.
+Here, I'm advocating for the reader and being sensitive in my feedback to the writer.

+Being a native English speaker gives me a kind-of natural superpower.
+I find that most writers are keen to lean heavily on my native-speaking abilities.
+They tend to embrace the editing process as an opportunity for refreshing their language skills.
+I sometimes find myself having to explain grammar rules that have grown dusty in my mind.
+Generally, though, this is an area where I can add value, and it makes me feel good.

 ## Minimalist editing

+My approach when editing in open source is to consider the broader context of the writer and the project.

+* Is the writer usually a non-writer?
+* Is the writer a non-native speaker?
+* Have they ever contributed before?

-My approach when working in open source is to dial back my editing.
-I don't go for brutal edits with a heavy red pen.
-I try to polish the writing and add value to the finished piece, but not at the expense of my author's psyche.
-We want them coming back, continuing to contribute and making the project thrive.
+I don't go for brutal edits with a heavy red pen, I tend to dial my editing back a bit.
+Of course, I polish the writing and try to add value to the finished piece, but not at the expense of my author's psyche.

 As an open source advocate, I believe in the importance of non-code contributions for the health of any project.
-Open source projects thrive when people work together to create something fully-rounded.

-Editing lightly in open source sustains non-code contributions.
-If people know there is a friendly editor (who is not TOO heavy with the red pen), they're more likely to write the next budget report, sprint review or team retrospective.
+> Editing lightly in open source sustains non-code contributions.

+If people know there is a friendly editor (who is not TOO heavy with the red pen), they're more likely to write the next blog post, community sprint review, or team retrospective.

 ---